komiwalnut/lazy-signal-fire/README.md

    ```
    0 */13 * * * cd /home/ec2-user/lazy-signal-fire && /usr/local/bin/pnpm start >> /home/ec2-user/lazy-signal-fire/cron.log 2>&1
    ```
+   This will run the script at 00:00 UTC and 13:00 UTC every day (midnight and 1 PM UTC).

 5. Save and exit the editor:
    - For nano: Press Ctrl+O, then Enter, then Ctrl+X